pawamoy-forks/repro-uv-8148-a/README.md

 ## Attempt: declaring sources

-Declaring sources like following has no effect: the project is still not installed in editable mode:
+Declaring sources like following has no effect: the project is still not installed in editable mode, and when fetched from PyPI, the dev-dependency `uv-repro-8148-b` is still not installed:

 ```toml
 [tool.uv.sources]